shotgun45/goServer/README.md

 # goServer

 ## Overview
 goServer is a secure RESTful API server written in Go, featuring user authentication, JWT access tokens, refresh tokens, and chirp posting.
 It uses PostgreSQL for persistent storage and SQLC for type-safe database queries.
-This is a guided lesson Boot.dev.
+This is a guided lesson from Boot.dev.

 ## Features
 - User registration and login with hashed passwords